sandervanbree/braintime/README.md

 ### Current to do list (for devs) | Official documentation starts below
-- For diagonal testing, test significance of diagonal, not whole TGM
-- make clear you don't have to get components
 - random gaussian field theory to perform multiple testing correction over power spectra and TGMs?
-- Implement cluster correction TGM (Marije ter Wal's code is coming up soon in the lab's Github)

 LOW URGENCY:
 - Add licenses!